ilmax/site/content/posts/k3s-raspberry-tls/index.md

         Type:                  Ready
     ```

-    This was due to an incorrect configuration of my DNS on the cluster nodes so the cluster couldn't correctly resolve hostnames, fixing the DNS issue, deleting and re-installing the `ClusterIssuer` fixed the issue.
+    This was due to an incorrect configuration of the DNS on the cluster nodes so the cluster couldn't correctly resolve hostnames.
+Fixing the DNS issue, and deleting and re-installing the `ClusterIssuer` resolved the error.

     For additional troubleshooting tips, refer to the cert-manager documentation on the subject [here](https://cert-manager.io/docs/troubleshooting/acme/#1-troubleshooting-clusterissuers).